jjbernal/spritehut/doc/spec/spritehut-spec.md

 ### Canvas widget

 This is the main widget and main work area of the application.
 Features a painting area delimited by a rectangular border, a background and a pixel grid, which appears when zooming in images for pixel-perfect precision.
+Optionally, the user can show or hide a user-defined grid.
 >#### User-customizable settings:
 * Canvas border width (in pixels, default 2)
 * Canvas border color (default: black, #000000)
 * Background (a tileable bitmap, definable per file)(default: checkerboard)
 * Minimum zoom level to show the pixel grid (default: 4x)
+* User-defined grid:
+    * Width and height
+    * Line color
+    * Visibility

 >#### Technical note:
 The Canvas widget itself should *not* draw anything on layers by itself, but forward coordinates